RESPONSIBLE TRAVEL GUIDE: INDIA

-Bandhavgarh Tiger Reserve has the highest tiger density of any of India's reserves and a sighting is almost guaranteed.
+Bandhavgarh Tiger Reserve has the highest tiger density of any of India's reserves and a sighting on a tiger safari here is almost guaranteed.

 Getting close to Royal Bengal tigers in their natural habitat in India is a truly magical moment.
 When you first spot the faint image of yellow and black stripes through the early morning mist, hear movement through the tall sal trees and bamboo bushes, or see a tiger emerge from a waterhole, you’ll no doubt have goosebumps.

 Here's our guide on how to make the most of a trip to Bandhavgarh Tiger Reserve: